dplanitzer/Serena/Tools/README.md

 ```
 diskimage push /path/to/local /path/to/file path/to/dmg
 ```
 The first path argument specifies the location of the file to copy from the local filesystem.
 The second path argument specifies the location inside the disk image where the copied file should be placed and the third path argument specifies the path to the disk image.
+Use the `-o` option to specify the file user and group id and the `-x` option to specify the file permissions.

 ## Keymap